thehacktivists1337/thehacktivists/README.md

 # THE HACKTIVISTS
-SIEM Trainings for the Professionals from the Professionals.
+Red team Training for the Professionals from the Professionals.

 ![hactivists logo-01](https://github.com/himanshuTaylor/thehacktivists/assets/25545279/71e631ee-8437-4e6f-803a-625be27eb33f).